Nazarite John

 NAZARITE TRADITION

 Nazarites were not specifically ascetic.
 They may go about their daily work but are also allowed a certain license to travel, visit synagogues, and even remove themselves from the retreat environment, such as Qumran.
-The Nazarite tradition may also be undertaken for shorter periods, a few years or months.
-Their final act before reentering normal life was to cut off their hair as a burnt offering.
-At that time, other offerings might also be made.
+A person may undertake the Nazarite tradition for a few years or months.
+Their final act before reentering everyday life was to cut off their hair as a burnt offering.
+At that time, a person might make other offerings.
 It is important to note that men or women may partake in the Nazarite tradition.

 Num.
-6.5 gives us a valid reason for the Nazarite tradition.
-Simply put, “…until the days be fulfilled, in which he separateth himself unto the Lord, he shall be holy.”
-The spiritual emphasis here is that any man or woman may engage the journey of holiness.
+6.5 gives us a valid reason for the Nazarite tradition, “…until the days be fulfilled, in which he separateth himself unto the Lord, he shall be holy.”
+The spiritual emphasis here is that any man or woman may engage in the journey of holiness.
 This process allows for spiritual discovery and would strengthen the core of the Jewish people.
-Another way to explain this would be: though led by God and the speaking of the prophets, who indeed are the prophets speaking to?
-Are the people merely consigned to being the most common of the most common man?
-Surely, God has a provision for the edification of His people, direct.
-This provision is delivered within the Nazarite tradition.
+Another way to explain this would be: though led by God and the speaking of the prophets, who are the prophets speaking to?
+Are the people merely consigned to being the most common of the most common person?
+Indeed, God has a direct provision for the edification of His people.
+This provision is delivered in part within the Nazarite tradition.

-For women today, who often feel left out of biblical tradition, participation by women was allowed.
+For women today, who often feel left out of biblical tradition, participation in Nazarite tradition by women was allowed.
 Within Jewish tradition, women were given religious instruction by their husbands.
 Therefore, Nazarite participation for women allows for a very different spiritual experience.
-Women do not see things as men do, and women have the right to be edified as well.
-Further, women tend to weave the elements of society together, and by nature a revelation for them may be quite different than the revelation for men.
-Holding an acuteness to the spirit which differs from men, allows for a more omnibus whole within society.
-Spiritual holiness within society cannot be achieved without social wholeness and must include both men and women.
-The inclusion of women, although dismissed within Jewish society in the times of Jesus, will be rectified by Jesus with the inclusion of female disciples.
-For Jesus’s ministry, women will play a vital role.
+Women do not see things as men do.
+Women also have the right to edification.
+Further, women tend to weave the elements of society together and, by nature, receive a different revelation than might a man.
+In Jesus’ times, women were rarely active in ministry, but he would change that by not only traveling with women but also including them as disciples.

 Samson